 So, I do not think the application documents gave Options any basis to conclude advice had not been given - particularly given what I say above.
 They present a confused, inconsistent, picture.
-And where the documents expressly said that Mr T had not been advised, they said in most instances that Options hadn't advised Mr T, rather than that Caledonian hadn't advised Mr T.
+And where the documents expressly said that Mr B had not been advised, they said in most instances that Options hadn't advised Mr B, rather than that Caledonian hadn't advised Mr B.

-Taking account of the available evidence I consider that, in this case, Caledonian did provide advice to Mr T on the merits of transferring his pension to the SIPP and investing in the FPI bond.
-Mr T has explained that he had an individual meeting with Caledonian.
-He trusted them when they told him moving his pensions was the better thing to do.
+Taking account of the available evidence I consider that, in this case, Caledonian did provide advice to Mr B on the merits of transferring his pension to the SIPP and investing in the FPI bond.
+Mr B has explained that he was contacted by Caledonian, and met with a representative in person.
+He was shown figures about what he might receive from his pension after transfer and trusted them when they told him moving his pensions was the better thing to do.

-So, I am satisfied advice was given to Mr T by Caledonian in this case, and that, from the outset of its relationship with Caledonian, Options was (or at the very least ought to have been) aware, generally, that Caledonian was offering advice to consumers, or there was a significant risk it might be doing so.
+So, I am satisfied advice was given to Mr B by Caledonian in this case, and that, from the outset of its relationship with Caledonian, Options was (or at the very least ought to have been) aware, generally, that Caledonian was offering advice to consumers, or there was a significant risk it might be doing so.